Phala-Network/fat-contract-workshop/README.md

 1. Modify the `get()` function in the Flipper contract to only return the result to the contract deployer, otherwise return an empty result
 2. Change the js-app frontend and test it with two accounts (Alice to deploy the contract, and Bob to read the contract)

+> Tip: After you have changed the return type of `get()` function, please don't forget to redeploy the contract, and replace the ABI in the frontend app.

 ### Solution

 Please check the `solution` branch.